tomgeorge/gttd/README.md

 The docker compose environment contains:

 + A docker volume with the source code
-+ A container running the webpack dev server with hot module reloading (changes are automatically pushed to the browser with no refresh required)
++ A container running the webpack dev server with hot module reloading (changes are automatically pushed to the browser with no refresh required) (serving on localhost:8080)
++ A container running tests in watch mode (runs tests in phantomjs.
+You can also go open a browser to localhost:9876 and it will run the tests in that browser)
 + A mongo container
 + A redis container